The Hydra just [yet] grew another head: Anthropocentrism

 “My students have suggested that the Hydra needs another head describing our species’ anthropocentric perspective and the consequent destructive ‘ecocidal’ relationship we have with the environment.
 We ‘other’ the very natural world that sustains us and this has led us to the brink of a massive climate disaster, which has already exasperated humanitarian crises across the globe, mostly in the majority world.
 This impact is an example of environmental racism in action, and as such merits our immediate attention.
 Adding ‘anthropocentrism’ as an additional head to the Hydra may be in order.”

 Below I discuss this new head, anthropocentrism, but I also add comment about how unchecked capitalism and neoliberalism fuel the Hydra.
-If othering is the engine of all the heads these two elements are the fuel.
+If toxic othering is the driving process of all the heads, these two political and economic forces are the fuel.

 Climate change is creating more work for humanitarians